| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 conditions and constraints.
 At least 30,000 volunteers are needed to help on the polling

 day and to pursue the verification of electoral rolls after the din of election subsides.
+Know your Candidate Once the nominations phase is over and all the candidates

 are known, Lok Satta made efforts to get the candidates fill in a fact sheet about